Mozart409/homelab-nix/README.md

 # homelab-nix

-This repository contains the NixOS configuration for my homelab, managed with [Colmena](https://colmena.cli.rs/) and [Disko](https://github.com/nix-community/disko).
+This repository contains the NixOS configuration for my homelab, managed with [Disko](https://github.com/nix-community/disko).

 ## Overview